eegsynth/eegsynth/doc/installation-linux.md

 sudo apt-get install libjack-dev
 ```

-### Install python modules
+### Install Python modules

-For Python packages we are using pip as the package manager.
+For Python we are using pip as the package manager.
 To install pip, use the following

 ```
-sudo apt-get install python-pip (replace with pip3 for Python 3)
+sudo apt-get install python-pip # replace with pip3 for Python 3
 ```

 To make sure it is up to date, you should do

 ```
-sudo pip install --upgrade pip (replace with pip3 for Python 3)
+sudo pip install --upgrade pip # replace with pip3 for Python 3
 ```

-Subsequently you can install the Python modules (replace with pip3 for Python 3)
+Subsequently you can install the Python modules (replace with pip3 for Python 3).

 ```
 sudo pip install redis